 At a refusal hearing, the arresting officer and the chemical analyst will present testimony of what happened prior to arresting you with DWI and what happened in front of the Intoximeter EC/IR II.
 A hearing officer will ask the officer(s) questions to determine if the law was followed.
 You will also have an opportunity to present evidence.

 In a refusal situation, NicholsonPham will go through the process with you step by step to determine if you have a valid case for contesting the refusal revocation.
 Each fact scenario is very different.
 The consequences of a refusal are severe.
 Call the attorneys at NicholsonPham to talk about your particular situation.

 If your license to drive has been conditionally restored by the North Carolina Division of Motor Vehicles following certain types of DWI convictions, an interlock device will be placed on your car’s ignition.
-If Monitech, Inc. determines the interlock registered alcohol, they will report the violation to the NC DMV, and your license will be revoked unless you can explain the problem at a DMV Hearing.
+If the interlock device registers alcohol when you are driving the car or trying to start the car, the company will report the violation to the NC DMV, and your license will be revoked unless you can explain the problem at a DMV Hearing.
 NicholsonPham can help you at your Interlock hearing.

-We know what type of evidence is available and how to get it directly from Monitech.
-We can work with you to prepare for this type of hearing and to present a good case to the hearing officer.
+We know what type of evidence is available and how to get it directly from the interlock company We can work with you to prepare for this type of hearing and to present a good case to the hearing officer.

 In order to prevent false readings, we strongly encourage all drivers with the interlock device to carry a bottle of water in the car.
 Rinse your mouth out with fresh water before blowing into the device each time.
 Trace amounts of alcohol are in many types of food and beverages and mouth contaminants are a big cause of false readings.
 And, if there’s ANY possibility that you could register alcohol, don’t get in the car to drive.
 Remember that sleep does not automatically reset the body's alcohol concentration level to zero.